 SUNFLOWER SEED BUTTER MUFFINS: THEY’RE A LITTLE GREEN

 I used Sunbutter™ to make these yummy banana muffins for breakfast this week.
-Don’t be surprised if the muffins take on a green tint after baking.
-The green color is caused by chlorogenic acid, an antioxidant in sunflower seed butter that turns green when exposed to heat.
-It does not hurt the flavor and may help with blood sugar and hypertension although I can’t promise there is enough chlorogenic acid in the recipe to have beneficial effects.
+The muffins take on a green tint after baking, which is caused by chlorogenic acid, an antioxidant in sunflower seed butter that turns green when exposed to heat.

-(Enjoy the muffins with a cup of coffee or tea to maximize the effect, since those morning beverages are great sources of this phenolic compound.)
+Enjoy the muffins with a cup of coffee or tea to maximize the effect, since those morning beverages are great sources of this phenolic compound.

 If you don’t like the color, you could cover the tops with a little berry jam and enjoy a faux pb&j for breakfast!